phucthuan1st/gRPC-ChatApp/README.md

 - The gRPC team for providing a powerful and efficient communication framework.
 - The Go community for their support and contributions.
-- The go-gtk developers for enabling graphical user interfaces in Go applications.
+- The rivo's tview developers for enabling graphical user interfaces in Go applications.

 ## Contact